Vyral/base-template/_posts/2021-03-24-the-recast-option-your-friend-in-this-crazy-market.md

 5:11 — Wrapping up today’s topic

 Hopefully, you found our conversation to be insightful.
-For a more detailed breakdown of the recast process, <u><a target="_blank" rel="noopener" href="/uploads/OneTrust_RecastProcess_KevinAnderson_031021.pdf">check out this handy guide</a></u> that Kevin assembled for clients.
 If you ever have any real estate questions, call or email me.
 I would love to help you.